 And on the Ovens field (Beechworth), when police constable Hallet, wrongly shot a young digger, William Guest, 3,000 diggers stormed the Commissioner's camp, and attacked Hallet and Assistant Commissioner Meyer.
-At two subsequent government inquests police and government officials suppressed key evidence to cover-up their own mismanagement and corruption, but the diggers refused to accept the findings and called for an independent enquiry.
-La Trobe responded with a closed enquiry, run by Chief Commissioner Wright - about whom the diggers were complaining - and barred the media.
-Outraged, the diggers decided to directly petition the government for the right to vote.
+At two subsequent government inquests police and government officials suppressed key evidence to cover-up their own mismanagement and corruption.
+But the diggers refused to accept the findings and called for an independent enquiry.
+La Trobe responded with a closed enquiry, run by Chief Commissioner Wright (about whom the diggers were complaining) and barred the media.
+Outraged, the diggers directly petitioned the government for the right to vote.
 The Ovens Petition embodied the principles of equality, accountability, integrity and fairness.
-It called for full and fair franchise for people of all backgrounds and races, replacement of the gold licence tax with one that was applied fairly across the community as a civic duty and dismantling of the system of 'Gold Commissioners' - who they regarded as self-interested public officials who misused their power and public funds to benefit and protect themselves and their friends.
+It called for full and fair franchise for people of all backgrounds and races, replacement of the gold licence tax with one that was applied fairly across the community as a civic duty and dismantling the network of Gold Commissioners, who they regarded as self-interested public officials, misusing their power and public funds to benefit and protect themselves and their friends.
 The Petition was submitted to the Victorian Legislative Council on 16 September 1853, a time when the Council was also hearing the demands of the Bendigo diggers.